All plants need water to grow, but how much is too much? Should I be watering everyday?

 1. Drainage Holes

 To get started with bottom watering, you want to make sure the container you’re growing your seedlings or plants in has at least one drainage hole.
+As with many houseplants, drainage is important as you don’t want water sitting in the bottom of the pot and keeping your plants feet wet.

 2. A Bottom Tray That Holds Water